 Usually, you are the one to receive surprise flowers on the special days dedicated to you, but dad certainly wouldn’t mind being spoiled with a surprise delivery.
 It doesn’t have to be flowers, though.
 FTD has manly gift baskets for all types of dad interests.
 From a Napa Jack Barbecue Blast Gourmet Gift Basket to a Chocolate Covered Twinkies Gift Box to a personalized watch box and a lucky bamboo plant, you can make the hubby jump with joy upon delivery.

 Daddy’s First Scrapbook

-If you have a sentimental man, put together a collage of photos that commemorate all of the firsts he’s had with your little peanut — their first moment together at the hospital, first hug and first nap together.
-This will give him the opportunity to relive each moment on Father’s Day and every year thereafter.
+If you have a sentimental man, put together a collage of photos that commemorate all of the “firsts” with your little peanut — their first moment together at the hospital, first hug and first nap together.
+This special gift will give him the opportunity to relive each moment on Father’s Day and every year after that.

-There is a new trend that is sweeping Instagram called babysuiting.
-Grab one of your husband’s button downs, a suit jacket and tie, put them together as a man would wear them and lay the suit on the floor.
+This is somewhat of an oldie but it’s always a goodie: a trend called “babysuiting.”
+Grab one of your husband’s button downs, a suit jacket, and tie, put them together as a man would wear them and lay the suit on the floor.
 Next, grab your baby and button him up in the suit with his head coming out of the collar.
 Take a photo, frame it and give this hilarious gift to your beau on Father’s Day.

 It doesn’t have to stop at a suit, though.
-We’ve seen babies in flight suits with aviators and in dad’s hockey gear.
+We’ve seen babies in flight suits with aviators and dad’s hockey gear.
 The sky is the limit.
-Well, your husband’s wardrobe is the limit really.
+Well, your husband’s wardrobe is the only limit!